2018 American Express Green Card Review – WalletHub

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-Although there is no annual fee the first year, free time ends on your first account anniversary, at which time the annual fee jumps to a pricey $95 — 478% more than the market average.
-Furthermore, while Amex Green offers 2 points per $1 spent on travel (in addition to $1 point per $1 on everything else), you must book your travel accommodations through American Express to earn that maximum rate, which limits your ability to shop around for the best deals.
+The Amex Green Card has a $0 fee the first year but charges $95 after that – 498% more than the market average.
+Amex Green rewards you with 2 points per $1 spent on travel, plus $1 point per $1 on everything else.
+But you have to book your travel through American Express to earn those double points, which limits your ability to shop around for the best deals.
 American Express points are also worth less than a penny each on average.

 2.7% Foreign-Transaction Fee: Not only does American Express limit where you can use your card abroad, given that it’s accepted in far fewer countries than are Visa and Mastercard, but you’ll also have to pay extra whenever you travel internationally or buy something from a merchant based abroad.

-The general trend within the credit-card market is a shift away from foreign-transaction fees: The average charge (currently 1.60%) had declined 15.79% over the past year, according to WalletHub data.
+The general trend within the credit-card market is a shift away from foreign-transaction fees: The average charge (currently 1.51%) has declined by 40% since the end of 2010, according to WalletHub data.

 Other Things To Consider